 For instance, by creating simple trivia, word or matching games, hiring managers can identify what applicants know about your industry, products or processes.
 If you are looking for someone with very specific skills, ask specific questions to determine their knowledge, and make the response timed so they don’t have time to search online for the answers.

-If you’re more focused on understanding someone’s soft skills, try a branching game, akin to a Choose Your Own Adventure book.
+If you’re more focused on understanding someone’s soft skills, the best gamification approach would be a branching path game, akin to a choose-your-own-adventure book.
 These are perfect for testing sales, negotiations, communication, empathy, and problem-solving skills.
 Analyzing player performance can give you clear insight into a player’s behavioral trends and reveal whether they are right for your company.

 Perform A Complete Assessment Of Candidates